-Your Facebook Newsfeed is quite different from mine because your Newsfeed is personalized with stories, videos, updates, links, and collection of photos that matters to you most.
+Your Facebook Newsfeed is quite different from mine because your Newsfeed is personalized with stories, videos, updates, links, and a collection of photos that matters to you most.

-These updates are usually from the family, businesses, friends and news sources that you have connected to on Facebook.
+These updates are usually from the family, businesses, friends, and news sources that you have connected to on Facebook.

 Some people can decide to post news items from reliable sources, others can also decide to post news from disreputable places.
 Therefore, it’s up to the consumer to evaluate whether any particular item is trustworthy.

 Usually, anything from a legitimate, legacy news organization is reliable.
 Legitimate organizations like traditional newspapers, news magazines, and major broadcasters.
 However, news from some web-only publishers is perfectly reliable, but some aren’t.

 The truth is Facebook is only as reliable or unreliable as the source that generated the story someone’s posting.
 So, always read with a critical eye and check the sources.
 The actual goal of the News Feed on Facebook is to connect people to the stories they care about most.

 Facebook News Feed allows us to share with others what you desire to share; share the recent happening in your area, ask a public opinion, ask questions, etc. You can also share your pictures, videos, and what you have been up to with your friends, family, or public or what’s been happening in the world at large.
 Although, you can control how much information you want to share with whom and similarly other people share their information with you.
 I think this is just the basic idea behind the Facebook News Feed.

 The biggest challenge Facebook users have today is the fact that too much fake news is been posted every day on their news feed.